-In line with the continuous obligations of the Company pursuant to the Listing Manual and the Companies Act, the Board's policy is that all shareholders should be equally and timely informed of all major developments that impact on the Company or the Group.
+In line with the continuous obligations of the Company pursuant to the Listing Manual and the Act, it is the Board's policy that all shareholders should be equally and timely informed of all major developments that will have an impact on the Company or the Group.
 It is also the Board's policy that all corporate news, strategies and announcements are promptly disseminated through SGXNET, press releases as well as various media.
-The Company does not practice selective disclosure.
+The Company does not practise selective disclosure.

 We support the Code's principle to encourage shareholder participation.
 Shareholders are encouraged to attend the AGM to ensure a high level of accountability and to stay informed of the Company's strategy and goals.
 Notice of the AGM is dispatched to shareholders, together with explanatory notes or a circular on items of special business (if necessary), at least 14 days before the meeting.
-The Board welcomes questions from shareholders who have an opportunity to raise issues either formally or informally before or at the AGM.
+The Board welcomes questions from shareholders who will have an opportunity to raise issues either formally or informally before or at the AGM.

 The Company's dividend policy endeavours to balance dividend return to shareholders with the need for long-term sustainable growth whilst aiming for an efficient capital structure.
-The Company strives to provide shareholders on an annual basis with a consistent and sustainable ordinary dividend, with a variable special dividend based on cash position, working capital, expenditure plans, acquisition opportunities and market environment.
+The Company strives to provide shareholders with a consistent and sustainable ordinary dividend on an annual basis, with a variable special dividend based on cash position, working capital, expenditure plans, acquisition opportunities and market environment.

-The Company has declared a final dividend for the year ended 31 December 2014.
+The Company has declared a final dividend for the financial year ended 31 December 2015.
 Any payouts are communicated to shareholders via announcement on SGXNET when the Company discloses its financial results.